hackclub/hackclub/workshops/login_auth/README.md

 Hooray!🎉 you just finished with the coding part!

-### Connecting firebase to your webpage 🔗 -
+### Connecting FIREBASE to your webpage 🔗 -

-So again moving to firebase, After successfully creating firebase project you will see your project console.
+So again moving to FIREBASE, After successfully creating FIREBASE project you will see your project console.

-At project console's landing page you will see `Get started by adding Firebase to your app` and below that you will see three options of integrations:
+At project console's landing page you will see `Get started by adding FIREBASE to your app` and below that you will see three options of integrations:
 1. iOS
 2. Android
 3. </> (this option is for web on which you are working so click on that).